aimms/documentation/cloud/rest-api.rst

 are queued.
 PRO will attempt to parallelize task execution, potentially having multiple tasks running at the same time up to a maximum degree of task parallelism (configurable per account).

-A PRO account needs special configuration in order to use CRUD on Tasks via the PRO REST API.
+A PRO account needs special configuration in order to use the Tasks REST API.
 Essentially, such configuration will create a special license profile specifying the number of concurrent tasks a user may run via the API (by default this is zero).
 To enable this special "REST" profile please contact the AIMMS Customer Support.